VK2ARH/NTP-Clock/README.md

 ![image](https://github.com/user-attachments/assets/685b4c6e-ecf7-4b40-9a97-8eb329498cef)

-Simon VK2YU designed a great 3D printed housing for the NTP clock using the top cover shown here.
-The link to the .stl files in Thingiverse will be listed shortly.
-But here's some early photos of the housing.
+Simon VK2YU designed a great 3D printed housing for the NTP clock using the top cover shown in this project.
+The link to the .stl files in Thingiverse can be found here: https://www.thingiverse.com/thing:7013343  Tanks Simon :)

 ![image](https://github.com/user-attachments/assets/fe04f1a4-b68c-4498-a936-82e995905eb8)